kiboschool/course-programming-1/src/lessons/conditionals/multi-way-decisions/nested-conditionals.md

 With this many levels of nesting, it's a little hard to tell which statement goes with which, but you can still match them up.

-Copy this code to a new replit and try it out!
+Copy this code and try it out!
 You may have to practice using the tab key on your keyboard 😉.